Determinantal point processes with J-Hermitian correlation kernels: Main results

 \section{Main results}

 We again assume that $X$ is a locally compact Polish space and $m$ is a Radon measure on $(X,\mathcal B(X))$.
-We will also assume that $m$ takes a positive value on each open non-empty set in $X$ Let $\Gamma=\Gamma_X$ be the configuration space over $X$.
-Let $\mu$ be a point process on $X$, i.e., a probability measure on $(\Gamma,\mathcal B(\Gamma))$.
+We will also assume that $m$ takes a positive value on each open nonempty set in $X$.
+Let $\Gamma=\Gamma_X$ be the configuration space over $X$.
+Let $\mu$ be a point process on $X$, that is, a probability measure on $(\Gamma,\mathcal B(\Gamma))$.
 Assume that $\mu$ satisfies

 Then the Bogoliubov functional of $\mu$ is defined as